 By the late 1980s, key industry stakeholders began to realize that something had to be done to prevent widespread confusion, federal intervention, and perhaps costly litigation.
-They came together in Vancouver, British Columbia in 1989 and founded NFRC to provide independent verification of product performance.
+They came together in Vancouver, British Columbia in 1989 and energy performance label can help you determine how well a product will perform the functions of helping to cool your building in the summer, warm your building in the winter, keep out wind, and resist condensation.
+By using the information contained on the label, builders and consumers can reliably compare one product with another, and make informed decisions about the windows, doors, and skylights they buy.